 What does listening imply?

-The ability of virtually anyone to meet their needs employing technology has raised the following issue: everyone who wants to express themselves has to face increasing competition for an increasingly unavailable resource: the limited attention of the interlocutor.
+The ability of virtually anyone to meet their needs by employing technology has raised the following issue.
+Everyone who wants to express themselves has to face increasing competition for an increasingly unavailable resource: the limited attention of the interlocutor.

 One of the main functions of listening is validation.
-This issue is very important in organizational communication, but it has its roots in society, so I will deal with it treat it from this perspective, with several examples.
+This issue is critical in organizational communication, but it has its roots in society, so I will treat it from this perspective with several examples.

 (keep reading ↓)

 Validation means receiving an authentic confirmation from the interlocutor that the transmitted message has been received.
 Validation does not necessarily imply agreement with the interlocutor.
 An authentic agreement is a rare precious jewel.